 When a hen isn’t comfortable in her environment, it is supposed to deter her from sitting on eggs.

-I read that some people will take a frozen bag of vegetables and place it under the hen—worth a shot.
+Some people will take a frozen bag of vegetables and place it under the hen—worth a shot.
+Another similar idea is to give your broody hen a (gentle!) cold water bath.

 CHECK OUT MORE CHICKEN TIPS!